 Coach Charlie Bartolet had said he had a better tournament than dual meet team and his words proved prophetic as Saucon Valley crowned five champs to win the Colonial League Tournament.
 Pocono Mountain won the Centennial League tourney by placing ten wrestlers including four champs.
 Phillipsburg was edged by North Hunterdon 32-31 in their bid for the Group 3 NJ Team Wrestling Championship.

 North Schuylkill took the lead after the first weekend over Wilson and Catasauqua as they advanced eight semi-finalists to pull away from the competition in the AA tournament.
 The only major upset of the first weekend was Palisades John Pursell shocking top-seeded Rick Hendricks of Wilson at 155.
-The Spartans crowned two champions – both named Cesari (Steve and Joe) to again outpace Catasauqua to win the AA team title.
+The Spartans crowned two champions – both named Cesari (Steve and Joe at 132 and 138) to again outpace Catasauqua to win the AA team title.
 Catty’s Gerhard brothers – Matt at 105 and Chris at 145 – were champions.
-Mahoney Area and Panther Valley also had two titlists each in Gary Sanchez (126) & Jim Trusky (185) and Marty Maurer (155) and Tom Tessitore (167), respectively.
+Mahoney Area and Panther Valley also had two titlists each in Gary Sanchez (126) & Jim Trusky (185) and Marty Maurer (155) & Tom Tessitore (167), respectively.
 Northern Lehigh’s Jim Milot (98), Lehighton’s Dennis Semmel (112), Wilson’s John Handlovic (119), Pius X’s Frank Cinelli (Hwt),

-In the Northeast Regionals, District XI wrestlers won seven titles and advanced 20 wrestlers to the state tournament.
+In the Northeast Regionals, District XI wrestlers won seven titles and advanced 20 wrestlers to the state tournament in a solid performance.
 Easton’s Jack Cuvo, Hazleton’s Keith Maurer and Jeff Sweda, Nazareth’s Jim Albanese, Saucon Valley’s Bill Hershey and Sean Finkbeiner and Freedom’s Scott Turner were champions.
 For the first time at regionals a team scores were tallied, and Shikellamy outdistanced Hazleton (4 state qualifiers) to win the team race.
 Liberty placed 4th and also advanced four wrestlers to the state tournament.

 AA wrestlers advanced 11 wrestlers through the first day including three from Catasauqua; six wrestlers won their semi-final bouts.
-In the finals, the AA wrestlers continued their success in Hershey by crowing five state champions.
+In the finals, the AA wrestlers continued their success in Hershey by crowning five state champions.
 Catasauqua’s Gerhard brothers – Matt (105) and Chris (145) – both won state titles; North Schuylkill’s Kent Lane (112) and Joe Cesari Jr (138) also won state titles as the teams finished 2nd and 3rd in the team race.
 Joe Cesari Sr. was named Coach of the Year; Mahoney Area’s Jim Trusky (185) became his school’s first champ ever.
 Mahoney Area’s Gary Sanchez (126) lost his finals’ bout.
 Eight other District XI wrestlers earned medals – Northern Lehigh’s Jim Milot (98 – 4th), Palisades’ Dennis Gilliland (105 – 5th), Lehighton’s Dennis Semmel (112 – 4th) & Glenn Whitman (145 – 4th), Wilson’s Troy Handlovic (98 – 6th) & John Handlovic (119 – 5th) and Catasauqua’s Jeff Miller (138 – 5th) and Barry Lovelace (167 – 6th).

 Fifteen AAA wrestlers won their first round bouts, but only six were able to advance to the semi-finals.
 The AAA state championships would District XI advance five consecutive wrestlers to the finals from 119 to 145 (Nazareth’s Steve Albanese, Saucon Valley’s Bill Hershey & Sean Finkbeiner, Pocono Mountain’s Barry Yocum and Becahi’s Duane Peoples).
 Only Hershey would emerge victorious with a 14-5 win over Wilkes-Barre Meyers’ Lee Miller.
 Finkbeiner lost in overtime; otherwise, the Panthers would have had back-to-back champions.
 Four other District XI wrestlers earned state medals – Hazleton’s Keith Maurer 105 – 4th), Liberty’s Angelo Fetter (105 – 6th), Freedom’s Scott Turner (138 – 6th) and Pottsville’s Al Viduszynski (185 – 5th).

 Phillipsburg won their 16th District 16 team title in a row and had seven champions in the process.
 John Barna, Jim Smith, Brett Morrow, Mike Barna, Kevin Stocker, Tim Cummings and Todd Burdette all won titles.
 Jeff Bowyer, John Barna and Smith also won regional titles.
 John Barna was trailing 10-4 when he pinned his opponent to win his 3rd New Jersey state title.
 Jim Smith finished 3rd and Jeff Bowyer was 4th.